 It is this rich variety of word and phrase order and variation in punctuation that makes prose — fiction or nonfiction — readable.
 As you review your writing, make sure that you vary sentence structure among these and other constructions to create a pleasant reading experience devoid of lockstep syntax — questionable enough for a Dick-and-Jane reading level, and deadly for more sophisticated readers.

-15 Responses to “10 Varieties of Syntax to Improve Your Writing”
+15 thoughts on “10 Varieties of Syntax to Improve Your Writing”

 I think it’s the use of a number of these syntactic methods that helps bring your writing alive.
 If you look at your favourite authors, you’ll also see that different styles produce different effects at various points in a story.